 The Hearst Castle, located north of town, was the home of the father of yellow journalism–William Randolph Hearst.
 The Castle, known as La Cuesta Encantada (The Enchanted Hill), was Hearst’s home until his death in 1951.

 The Castle is actually a series of mansions and has played host to Hollywood as the setting for the film Spartacus and served as the inspiration for the mansion in Citizen Kane.
-In the style of the other grand mansions and castles, Hearst features lavish bedrooms, over-the-top pools, beautiful gardens and breathtaking views of the Pacific Ocean.
+In the style of other grand mansions and castles, Hearst features lavish bedrooms, over-the-top pools, beautiful gardens and breathtaking views of the Pacific Ocean.
+There are numerous tour options to pick from, depending on your interests.

 Just across the road from Hearst Castle in San Simeon is a large colony of elephant seals.
 This is the rookery where the seals come a couple of times a year to breed, birth and rest.
 The rest of the year, the seals are out at sea feeding.

 Nearly hunted to extinction, the elephant seals have made an amazing comeback.
 The massive beasts took up residence along this stretch of beach in 1990.
-Now, almost 10,000 seals call this stretch of beach home.
+Now, almost 10,000 seals call it home.
 If you visit the beach, you can see the elephant seals sunning themselves and the males fighting.
-It’s a social experience and absolutely one of the top things to do in Cambria!
+It’s a social experience and absolutely one of the top things to do in Cambria.

 Less than a mile from downtown, the long Moonstone Beach calls to visitors.
 The beach and the wooden boardwalk on the bluff above it, have incredible sunset views of the Pacific Ocean.
 But people walk down to the beach for another reason: gemstones.